openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 Returns a current value for a specified property key:

-.. doxygensnippet:: template/src/plugin.cpp
+.. doxygensnippet:: src/plugin.cpp
    :language: cpp
    :fragment: [plugin:get_property]

-The function is implemented with the `Configuration::Get` method, which wraps an actual configuration key value to the ov::Any and returns it.
+The function is implemented with the ``Configuration::Get`` method, which wraps an actual configuration key value to the ov::Any and returns it.

 .. note::